apache/sling-site/src/main/jbake/content/documentation/development/slingstart.md

         ftp.port = 21

 Notice that this definition only supports string properties.
 Therefore the service consuming the configuration needs to be able to adapt a string value to the correct type.

+### Additional Section

+Every section starting with `[:` is considered an additional section and can be used for custom purposes.

+### Comments

+Each object in the model can be annotated with comments.
+A comment is a line starting with a '#'.
+Leading spaces are ignored.

 ## Slingstart and Slingfeature projects